 Bement's setting is ideal for outdoor sports and activities.
 Playing fields are located on campus and at the north end of campus.
-We are also fortunate to use facilities at Deerfield Academy which include squash courts, a hockey rink, basketball courts, tennis courts, a pool, and a track.
+We are also fortunate to use facilities at Deerfield Academy, which include squash courts, basketball courts, tennis courts, a pool, and a track.
 The alpine ski team trains at Berkshire East, about 30 minutes from campus.
-The golf team utilizes a local golf club.
+The golf team's home course is Crumpin-Fox in Northfield, about 20 minutes from school.